Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Introduction

-\item We demonstrate through realistic case studies on data from the I210-W in California that incorporating information on traffic-aware models of DWC demand enables more efficient grid planning by avoiding unnecessary oversizing and reducing capital and infrastructure investments to support DWC.
-This is validated by comparing the resulting infrastructure costs for grid planning with and without traffic-aware energy demand modeling. \end{enumerate}
+We demonstrate our framework through simulation on a 14-mile segment of the I-210 W highway in Los Angeles under a variety of traffic conditions \cite{CTMSIMInteractiveFreeway2025}.
+Our results show that traffic-aware DWC demand modeling enables more efficient infrastructure planning by reducing grid oversizing and lowering capital and operational costs.
+To the best of our knowledge, this work is among the first to integrate macroscopic traffic flow models with grid planning for DWC infrastructure.

-To the best of our knowledge, this work is among the first to integrate macroscopic traffic flow theory with OPF and microgrid planning to design robust and resilient DWC grid infrastructure.
-Unlike previous approaches that rely on either microscopic vehicle-level modeling or static assumptions about charging demand, our framework captures the aggregate behavior of traffic and translates it directly into grid-level planning decisions.
-This framework also provides a practical tool for grid planners and policymakers to estimate the size, capacity, and operational flexibility of DWC systems under realistic traffic conditions.
-Furthermore, by embedding traffic-driven loads into grid planning, this paradigm can eventually support the integration of DWC with other energy services, including demand response programs and participation in ancillary electricity markets, offering a pathway toward more resilient and efficient energy systems.